yuukiii/examples/streams/README.md

     * Set "Project language level" to "8 - Lambdas, type annotations, etc."

-## Kafka version that includes Kafka Streams
+## A Kafka version that includes Kafka Streams

 You must first build the latest version of Kafka `trunk` and install it locally: